alkue-com/prompts-mcp/README.md

 }
 ```

-The exact location of the `mcp.json` configuration file depends on your client.
+The location of the `mcp.json` file depends on your operating system and client.

 ### Configuration

 The `PROMPTS_DIR` environment variable is **required** and must be set to
-a path containing all your `.md` files you want to serve as prompts.
+a path containing the `.md` files you want to serve as prompts.

-Prompt naming: `_`'s in file name are converted to spaces and `.md` is dropped.
+The server will exit with an error if `PROMPTS_DIR` is not set or if the

-The server will exit with an error if `PROMPTS_DIR` is not set
+directory does not exist.

-or if the directory doesn't exist.
+Prompt naming: `_`'s in file names are converted to spaces and `.md` is dropped.

 ## Development

-Roughly 100% coded by AI.
+About 100% coded by AI.
 See `CONTRIBUTING.md` for local setup.